boostedtechnology/livecoding-api-scheduling/README.md

 Implement a scheduling backend for a telemedicine platform that allows doctors to manage availability, patients to book and cancel appointments, and the system to handle operational integrity, utilization tracking, and real-time rescheduling under disruptions.

 Relaxed TypeScript typing is fine.
+Also, we left some useful imports in the respective routes for your convenience.

 ### Prerequisites:
 - Node v22+